GoJet Airlines: Destinations

 GoJet flies to over 80 destinations within the United States and Canada, operating for United Express.
-Below are destinations per a 2017 route map.
+Below are destinations per a 2024 route map.

 Fleet

 Current fleet

-As of March 2023, the GoJet Airlines fleet consists of the following aircraft:
+As of August 2025, the GoJet Airlines fleet consists of the following aircraft:

-The GoJet fleet of CRJ-700's that are flown for United Express are equipped with engines like those on the Bombardier CRJ-700 series and the CRJ-900 series: the General Electric CF34-8C5B1.
+The GoJet fleet of CRJ550's that are flown for United Express are equipped with engines like those on the rest of the Bombardier CRJ700 series: General Electric CF34.
 All of these aircraft are being converted to CRJ550s (see below).
-GoJet operated CRJ-900 aircraft from 2014 to 2020 that it leased as a former Delta Air Lines commuter partner.
-At the beginning of April 2020, GoJet stopped flying the CRJ-900 when the company completed its service contract with Delta Air Lines.
+GoJet operated CRJ900 aircraft from 2014 to 2020 that it leased as a former Delta Air Lines commuter partner.
+At the beginning of April 2020, GoJet stopped flying the CRJ900 when the company completed its service contract with Delta Air Lines.

 Fleet development

-On February 6, 2019, United Airlines and Bombardier Aviation announced that GoJet would be the first regional carrier to operate 54 CRJ-550s: a new 50-seat aircraft being converted from the CRJ-700, starting in the summer of 2019.
-In February 2020 United Airlines ordered 20 more CRJ-550 aircraft for the GoJet Fleet, to be delivered through 2021.
+On February 6, 2019, United Airlines and Bombardier Aviation announced that GoJet would be the first regional carrier to operate the CRJ550: a 50-seat conversion of the CRJ700.
+In February 2020 United Airlines ordered 20 more CRJ550 aircraft for the GoJet Fleet, to be delivered through 2021.
 These aircraft will be transferred from other United Express carriers to GoJet.
-Once these CRJ-700 aircraft are replaced by the 50-seat, converted aircraft (see below), the CRJ-550 fleet at GoJet will total 74 aircraft.
+Once these CRJ700 aircraft are replaced by the 50-seat, converted aircraft (see below), the CRJ550 fleet at GoJet will total 74 aircraft.